Alzheimer's Disease: Everything You Need to Know

 There is no way of stopping the progression of Alzheimer’s, but proper medication can help to control memory loss and confusion for a limited period of time.

-There is no one drug or treatment to successfully treat Alzheimer.
+There is no drug or alzheimer's disease treatment to successfully treat Alzheimer.
 A combination of various drugs and therapies are used to help slow down the progression of the disease.
 What can help control Alzheimer is early detection of the disease and regular screening by doctors to prevent the disease from going to the severe stage sooner.

 As mentioned in the prevention section, eating a balanced and healthy diet, exercising regularly and being socially active are some factors to help in controlling the progression of Alzheimer.
+Any queries about alzheimer's disease treatment, contact us.

 Being A Caregiver: